-- Expand the number of documents collected in our digital collection of historical Cherokee manuscripts with transcriptions, translations, and annotations as a resource for language learning and for linguistic and historical research, and formal institutional partnerships to support ongoing collection development.
+- Expand the number of documents collected in our digital collection of historical Cherokee manuscripts.
+Transcribe, translate, and annotate documents to adapt them into resources for language learning and for linguistic and historical research, partnering with formal institutions to support ongoing collection development.

-The Cherokee community has deepened the design and editorial contribution to this site in multiple ways.
-Our work since 2015 focused on developing workflows and infrastructure that align our source texts, translations, and linguistic annotations with descriptive resources and other materials shared with us by the Cherokee tribes and linguistic scholars.
-We have benefited from free translations of almost 70 Cherokee syllabary documents provided to us by a team of United Keetoowah Band tribal members led by Ernestine Berry and including Clara Proctor, Marlene Ballard, and Oletta Pritchett.
-These resources can be referenced from our transcriptions and translations as sources of information about individual words and usage, but they are also continually expanded and enriched by information from each new document that we add to the collection, which contributes its own specificities of usage, spelling, and context.
+The Cherokee community has enhanced DAILP’s design, contributing to our site in many ways.
+DAILP’s work since 2015 has focused on developing workflows and infrastructure that align our source texts, translations, and linguistic annotations with descriptive resources and other materials shared with us by the Cherokee tribes and linguistic scholars.
+We have benefited from free translations of almost 70 Cherokee syllabary documents provided to us by a team of United Keetoowah Band tribal members led by Ernestine Berry and including Clara Proctor, Marlene Ballard, Oletta Pritchett, and the late Opel Foreman.
+These resources can be referenced from our transcriptions and translations as sources of information about individual words and usage.